France's far-right to ban faith-based school lunch options

 "We will not accept any religious demands in school menus," Le Pen told RTL radio.
 "There is no reason for religion to enter the public sphere, that's the law."

-The anti-immigrant National Front has consistently bemoaned the rising influence of Islam in French public life.
+The anti-immigrant National Front has consistently bemoaned the rising influence of Islam in French pubic life.

 France has seen periodic controversies over schools that substitute beef or chicken for pork from menus to cater to Muslim children.
 Some of the FN's new mayors have complained there are too many halal shops in their towns.